Benet Academy: Merger and expansion

-21st century and split from St. Procopius Abbey
+21st century

 In June 2000, a need for more performance space became apparent; the school's music groups used small, crowded rehearsal rooms and drama students performed in the old chapel or across the street at Sacred Heart Monastery.
 Benet began construction of a new 22,000 sqft performing arts center at the east end of the campus to replace the 190-seat Assembly Hall on the third floor of St. Joseph Hall, originally a chapel for the St. Joseph Bohemian Orphanage.
 As part of the project, the room was converted back into a chapel, named the Chapel of St. Therese.

 Petru Hall, which was used for the annual school auction after the orphans left, was demolished to make way for the new performing arts center, named St. Daniel Hall, after Abbot Daniel Kucera and Saint Daniel.
 Constructed of brick and pre-cast concrete, the design includes arched entrances to match the other buildings on campus.
 The facility features a 369-seat auditorium, an outdoor theater complex, a rehearsal room for bands and choirs, a set-construction area, and storage areas.
 In addition to plays and concerts, St. Daniel Hall is also used for assemblies, lectures, and masses, which had previously been held in the gymnasium.

 In May 2007, the school broke ground on a new $16 million science and student activity center.
 The 50,000 sqft building includes extra corridors to ease hall traffic, a larger cafeteria, and additional storage space, along with four combination classrooms and laboratories for biology and earth science, three chemistry classrooms, and two chemistry labs.
 In 2013, the school developed the supplementary St. Scholastica campus to have space for additional student parking and new athletic facilities.